Apple has released a new update to iOS 14. The latest version is iOS 14.4 and it brings bug fixes, security tweeks, and some new features.

-In addition, beta testers have revealed that the January 2021 update will warn iPhone uses if their iPhone has been equipped with non-original camera hardware.
+This latter addition was spotted by beta testers earlier in January 2021.
+Following the update iOS 14.4 will warn iPhone uses if their iPhone has been equipped with non-original camera hardware.

 Since the iPhone 11 there have been warnings about batteries and displays that do not come from Apple's original suppliers, for example when cheaper replacement parts are used for repairs.